The following is an updated version of a post I initially wrote 3 years ago.

 2. Don’t say “but at least”.

-Yes, I realize there are many things we should be thankful for, but when I’m openly sharing my problems with you, I really don’t want you to just disregard them and change the subject by flippantly saying, “but at least”.
+Yes, I realize there are many things we should be thankful for, but when someone openly shares their problems with you, please don’t disregard their problem or change the subject by flippantly saying, “but at least”.